 To fit the LDDM to behaviorally observed RTs, we employed the standard quantile maximum likelihood method (QMLE) to the RT distributions across input coherence levels (0 – 51.2%), with correct and error trials dissociated (Hawkins et al., 2015; Heathcote et al., 2002; Ratcliff & Tuerlinckx, 2002).
-After defining connection weights ωij as 1 for simplicity, the model is reduced to seven parameters: recurrent excitation weight α, local disinhibition weight β, noise parameter σ, input value scaling parameter S, and time constants τR, τG, and τD (see Methods for model-fitting details).
+We set ωij as 1 and the baseline input BR as zero.
+Because of the collinearity issue between baseline gain control (BG) and self-excitation (α) mentioned above (see model fitting in Fig. 4) also exists in fitting WTA choice behavior (see Fig. 6-figure supplement 3), we kept α as a free parameter but set BG to zero (note that this limits the interpretability of fit α values as simply the level of recurrence).
+The model is reduced to seven parameters: recurrent excitation weight α, local disinhibition weight β, noise parameter σ, input value scaling parameter S, and time constants τR, τG, and τD (see Methods for model-fitting details).
 Predictions of the best fitting model are shown in Fig. 6A (best fitting parameters: α=0, β=1.434, σ=25.36, S = 3251, τR=.1853, τG=.2244, and τD=.3231).
+The optimization surfaces visualized across pairs of parameters (Fig. 6-figure supplement 1) were consistent with robust parameter fitting, and parameter recovery indicated that the parameters are recoverable and identifiable within the network (Fig. 6-figure supplement 2).
 Model-predicted RT distributions (lines) closely follow the empirical distributions (bars) for both correct (blue) and error (red) trials across different levels of input coherence.
 The aggregated mean choice accuracy and RT data are shown in Fig. 6C.
 Model choice accuracy (line) captures the average empirical psychometric function (crosses); model RT captures coherence-dependent changes in the chronometric function, including longer RTs in error trials (dashed line and empty dots) compared to correct trials (solid line and dots).
-Beyond mean RT data, the LDDM accurately captured aspects of the empirical RT distributions, as evident in the quantile-quantile (Q-Q) plot of RT quantiles as functions of chosen ratio (Fig. 6B).GivenBG
+Beyond mean RT data, the LDDM accurately captured aspects of the empirical RT distributions, as evident in the quantile probability plot (QPP) of RT quantiles as functions of chosen ratio (Fig. 6B).
+Given the collinearity issue between BG and α, the fitted value of α does not reflect the exact level of recurrence in the circuit, and future empirical data will be needed to differentiate how recurrence and baseline inhibition contribute to LDDM WTA selection.

-We compared the performance of the LDDM in fitting this classical dataset with the reduced form of the RNM, which can be reduced to eight free parameters (see supplementary Fig. 6-figure supplement 1 for details)(Wong & Wang, 2006)(Usher & McClelland, 2001).
-The negative loglikelihood (nLL) and AIC values of the two models are close, with nLLLDDM = 16546, nLLRNM = 16573, AICLDDM = 33109, AICRNM = 33165, suggesting that the LDDM performs as well as the original RNM in fitting behavior in the RT task.
+We compared the performance of the LDDM in fitting this classical dataset with the reduced form of the RNM (Wong & Wang, 2006) (Fig. 6-figure supplement 4), as well as another prominent computational decision model with a similar architecture of mutual inhibition – the leaky competing accumulator model (LCA) (Usher & McClelland, 2001) (see Fig. 6-figure supplement 5).
+The performances of the three models were close in predicting averaged RTs and choice accuracy.
+However, the LDDM captures the skewness and the shape of RT distributions better than the other two, thus showing better goodness of fit (negative log likelihood) and AIC measures (nLLLDDM = 16546, nLLRNM = 16573, nLLLCA = 16948, AICLDDM = 33109, AICRNM = 33165, AICLCA = 33932).